lmondada/dphil-thesis/content/01_intro/02_contributions.md

 provable sub-exponential worst-case complexity bounds.
 These results were published in @Mondada2024.

-The proven complexity bound applies to computations with only linear values[^otherwisehard], of which quantum circuits are a special case.
+The proved complexity bound applies to computations with only linear values[^otherwisehard], of which quantum circuits are a special case.
 The result is expressed in terms of maximal pattern _width_ $w$ and _depth_ $d$, two measures of pattern size defined in